teambit/docs/docs/compositions/01-develop-in-isolation.md

 ## Compositions and storybook

 Storybook is a tool designed for managing stories for design systems as a single project and not optimized for individual components.
-While you can use the [storybook extension for Bit](TODO) instead of compositions, compositions are more efficient when managing individual components:
+While you can use the storybook extension for Bit (**not yet available**) instead of compositions, compositions are more efficient when managing individual components:

 * Use the same configuration pipeline and environments.
 * They are rendered using the same build pipelines as the components would during CI.